Skip to content

 Applicants are evaluated based on the following criteria:

 • INSPIRING LEADERSHIP.
-We recognize individuals who are applying their unique talents and resources—local connections and lived experience, their expertise or organizational platform, credibility and networks—in service of a bold and compelling vision for change.
+We recognize individuals who are applying their unique talents and resources—local connections and lived experience, their expertise or organizational platform, credibility, and networks—in service of a bold and compelling vision for change.

 • LASTING CHANGE.
 We lift up organizations that understand and address the root causes of a challenge and contribute to long-term solutions—whether through expanding agency for individuals, shifting the conditions that hold the problem in place, or influencing the sector and collaborating with others.